Rui Carmo

 And yes, there's plenty more detail on my LinkedIn profile.

-This comes after two years in Microsoft Consulting (now called Industry Solutions), where I was Chief Architect for Telco Solutions in the EMEA region and led the telco consulting practice, leveraging both my background and my experience as Principal Technical Delivery Manager/Program Architect in both telco and financial services.
+Before that, I was in Microsoft Consulting (which is what Industry Solutions used to be called), where I was Chief Architect for Telco Solutions in the EMEA region and led the telco consulting practice, leveraging both my background and my experience as Principal Technical Delivery Manager/Program Architect in both telco and financial services.

-Before that I spent a few years at the Portuguese subsidiary's Customer Success Unit, where I focused on helping partners and customers leverage Azure services and Open Source technology (doing just about everything from scaling Docker containers to designing and building large-scale data processing and machine learning solutions).
+My early years at Microsoft were spent at the Portuguese subsidiary's Customer Success Unit, where I focused on helping partners and customers leverage Azure services and Open Source technology (doing just about everything from scaling Docker containers to designing and building large-scale data processing and machine learning solutions).
 During those years I spent a lot of my time dealing with advanced analytics and major digital transformation projects like EDP's transition to public cloud (which was one I particularly enjoyed taking a lead role in).

 Over all of this time I gradually gravitated to the AI renaissance side of things, but yet, somehow, still managed to be deeply involved in things like Building The Future, Pixels Camp and Um Sobre Zero, which afford me the opportunity to keep doing community outreach, public speaking and discussing the impact of technology in modern days.